Raushankumar0001/Offline-Voice-Assistant/README.md

     "Wakeup Nova"

 ## To deactivate or put the assistant to sleep:
--  Say any of the following:
+-  Say of the following:
      "Good buy"

 ## command and action